bigboateng/flutter_calendar_carousel/README.md

+This is a custom fork of the original library.
+The original library changes too quickly atm so I add new features to this to suit my needs.

 # flutter_calendar_carousel
  Calendar widget for flutter that is swipeable horizontally.
 This widget can help you build your own calendar widget highly customizable.
 <p align="left">